Puneet-Minhas/Bicep_Hackathon/Student/Bicep-Challenge-04.md

 - Use the Azure portal to verify 2 new unique storage accounts have been created.
 - Confirm you no longer have deployment warnings against the 'location' field

+## Stretch goal
+- Create an output array and get each storage account's id
 ## References

 https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/loops